Who would purchase the land? What are the terms?

 Are there other examples where the establishment of open space parks at the edge of towns clearly supports economic development?

 Yes!
 Numerous studies on the topic can be found at a database called the Trails Benefits Library, which was created by Headwaters Economics, an independent, nonprofit research group that works to improve community development and land management decisions.
-5 Three examples include:
+5 Examples include:

 - Boise, Idaho, has an extensive trails network connecting neighborhoods and public lands called the Ridge to Rivers Trail System.
 The system started with 12 miles in 1992 and has grown to include 190 miles as of 2016.
 A 2012 study found that the trail system provided almost $12 million in benefits every year through property value increases, reduced health care spending, public utilities savings and social cohesion.
 6